sagigolan8/Pokedex/README.md

 - ✔ Add design and features of your choice:

 - Responsive web design.
-- Auto scroll when the use clicks on pokemon type.
+- Auto scroll when the user clicks on pokemon type.
 - User allowd to search some pokemon by pressing "Enter" in the search bar.